sgmurphy/wordpress-plugins/pixelyoursite/readme.txt

 EVEN MORE GOOGLE ANALYTICS FEATURES:

-Support for Google Optimize (free A/B testing service by Google).
+More triggers for Google Events.

 On top of the free version data, [the pro version](https://www.pixelyoursite.com/google-analytics) will track a number of useful Custom Dimensions.